 During my trip, I heard HOPE Ukraine staff recount story after story of God at work in the midst of chaos and instability.
 Max, manager of HOPE Ukraine’s resilience efforts, was one of many who chose to remain at home despite being in close proximity to the conflict.
 Max is not alone; many in Ukraine have a deep commitment to be part of restoration—even as enemy forces continue to sow destruction.
 Their motivation?
 To put their faith into action by providing swift aid and meaningful response in service to their communities.

-Andre has been a long-time client of HOPE Ukraine, utilizing investments to scale their business.
+Artem has been a long-time client of HOPE Ukraine, utilizing investments to scale their business.
 When war broke out, he was one of the first to seek a recovery loan.
-With unreliable electricity services across the country, Andre used his loan to purchase a generator to power the kitchen, dining area, and office of his restaurant, as well as half the residences on the street.
-Andre has also used his business to employ internally displaced individuals.
+With unreliable electricity services across the country, Artem used his loan to purchase a generator to power the kitchen, dining area, and office of his restaurant, as well as half the residences on the street.
+Artem has also used his business to employ internally displaced individuals.
 They now make up more than half his staff.
 He’s trimmed his profit margins to maximize employees’ earnings and pays them daily, knowing they might need necessities for their families during this time of turmoil.
 He and his employees also cook extra meals and deliver them to families whenever there is a need.
 His work is evidence of God’s goodness.
-Although he wasn’t singing in the choir, Andre found a way to worship through his work.
+Although he wasn’t singing in the choir, Artem found a way to worship through his work.

-Like Andre and Max, the work of so many other Ukrainian believers is proof of God’s goodness pushing back against evil and destruction.
+Like Artem and Max, the work of so many other Ukrainian believers is proof of God’s goodness pushing back against evil and destruction.
 It’s obvious in business leaders who risk their safety to provide work for others in desperate situations.
 It’s shown by families who open up their homes to strangers in need.
 Ukrainian believers continue to walk in God’s leading in times of war, just as they had done in times of peace.

 Despite the devastation Russia inflicts on their country, the Ukrainian spirit will not be broken.
 We will continue to see Ukrainian believers serving on the front lines of a courageous response, daily finding ways to love God and love their neighbors.